Putting Elvis Presley on a postage stamp is becoming a sticky situation, even among his fans.

-While most of his admirers are thrilled that the first-class stamp will finally be issued next year, many are posting concern about what it will look like and how it will be distributed.
-And detractors are still saying that Elvis' drug abuse and lifestyle in later years make him a poor candidate for postage prestige.
+While most of his admirers are thrilled that the first-class stamp will finally be issued next year, many are expressing concern about what it will look like and how it will be distributed.
+And detractors still are saying that Elvis' drug abuse and lifestyle in later years make him a poor candidate for postage prestige.

 Even that process is taking its licks.

 "I do give them credit for letting the fans decide, but I'm not sure you will get the nicest picture," says Pat Carr of Rosedale, a longtime Elvis fan and president of the newly formed Elvis Love Forever Fan Club.
 "A lot of non-fans and people who don't know very much about Elvis [will vote].

 "I don't know how much the Postal Service knows about Elvis," she adds.

 Ms. Carr prefers a portrait of Elvis by John Robinette that hangs in the Memphis trauma center named for the star.
 "It's a picture of Elvis at the peak of his career.
 He never looked better," she says, describing the portrait as reminiscent of Elvis after his Las Vegas comeback show in 1969.